Tickets

 Guided tours

-Expert Guidance: Tours are led by skilled tourist guides, offering profound insights into the Abbey's history and architecture.
+• Expert guidance: Tours are led by skilled tourist guides, offering profound insights into the Abbey's history and architecture.

-Exclusive Access: Gain entry to otherwise restricted areas with detailed narratives on pivotal sites, including the Shrine of St. Edward the Confessor.
+• Exclusive access: Gain entry to otherwise restricted areas with detailed narratives on pivotal sites, including the Shrine of St. Edward the Confessor.

-Efficient Exploration: Structured tours are designed to guide you through the Abbey's expansive layout, ensuring all significant highlights are covered effectively.
+• Efficient exploration: Structured tours are designed to guide you through the Abbey's expansive layout, ensuring all significant highlights are covered effectively.

-• Personal Reflection: The serene ambiance of the Abbey encourages a space for individual reflection and contemplation amidst its hallowed halls.
+• Personal reflection: The serene ambiance of the Abbey encourages a space for individual reflection and contemplation amidst its hallowed halls.

-• Cost-Effective: An optimal choice for those seeking a budget-conscious visit, this option supports independent discovery of the Abbey's rich heritage.
+• Cost-effective: An optimal choice for those seeking a budget-conscious visit, this option supports independent discovery of the Abbey's rich heritage.

 Westminster Abbey tour highlights

-westminster abbey tour
+westminster abbey guided tour

 The Great West Door

-The Great West Door of Westminster Abbey is often a focal point of Westminster Abbey tours due to its beautiful carvings.
+The Great West Door is a focal point for Westminster Abbey tours due to its beautiful carvings.
 The words "Sancta Maria" are written on either side of it in Latin, which means "Holy Mary".
-Above the door, you can see the 10 statues of Modern Martyrs who sacrificed their lives for what they believed in.
+Above the door, you can see the 10 statues of Modern Martyrs who sacrificed their lives.
+The West Towers are located on either side of the door.

-westminster abbey nave
+westminster abbey guided tour

 The Nave

-westminster abbey high altar
+westminster abbey guided tour

-westminster abbey north door
+westminster abbey guided tour

-The North Transept
+North Transept

 Chapel of Saint Edward

-elizabeth I westminster abbey
+westminster abbey guided tour

-Queen Mary I and Queen Elizabeth I
+Tomb of Queen Mary I and Queen Elizabeth I

-henry vii chapel westminster abbey tour
+westminster abbey guided tour

-westminster abbey poets' corner
+westminster abbey guided tour

-westminster abbey chapter house
+westminster abbey guided tour

 Chapter House

-westminster abbey pyx chamber
+westminster abbey guided tour

 Pyx Chamber

-How to take a Westminster Abbey tour?
+How to go on a Westminster Abbey guided tour

-Westminster Abbey Map
+Westminster Abbey map

-Book Westminster Abbey Tickets & Tours
+Book Westminster Abbey tickets

 Westminster Abbey Tickets